Skip to content

 Some property owners handle the claim themselves.
 Others hire a recovery service or attorney, which makes sense when the claim involves a deceased owner, title complications, or tight deadlines.
 If you do hire someone, understand the fee arrangement upfront and confirm the funds will be distributed through the county’s official process.

-Under Pennsylvania’s Real Estate Tax Sale Law, unclaimed surplus funds may be distributed to the county’s general fund after three years.
+Under Pennsylvania’s Real Estate Tax Sale Law, if no claim for the balance due the owner is presented within three years of the date of the sale, the balance of the proceeds is distributed to the taxing districts (the county, municipality, and school district) on a pro rata basis.
 This creates a practical deadline.
 The longer you wait, the closer you get to losing your claim entirely.

 Most claims are straightforward.
 But some situations benefit from legal help.
 If the property had a mortgage at the time of sale, the mortgage holder may have a claim against the surplus.
 If there were multiple liens, priorities can get complex.
 Title searches can help clarify the situation.
 If the prior owner has been deceased for some time, tracking down the executor can be difficult.
-If you’re unsure whether you’re the correct claimant or whether the property in question is actually yours, an attorney can clarify the title and make sure the claim is filed correctly.
+If you are unsure whether you are the correct claimant or whether the property in question is actually yours, an attorney can clarify the title and make sure the claim is filed correctly.

 Need help recovering surplus funds or dealing with a tax sale?
 Ballow & Lynde represents clients throughout Bucks County in real estate and property tax matters.
 Schedule a free consultation or call us at 215-949-0888.